Create Calculated Columns in Power BI

 Create Calculated Columns in Power BI 3

-You can rename this as per your requirement.
+You can rename the default name as per your requirement.
 Let me rename the column as Profit.

 Place to write query 4

-For this Calculated Columns demo purpose, we select Sales Amount and Total Product Cost from the Fact Internet Sales table.
-As you can see from the screenshot below, Power BI IntelliSense is showing the suggestions while I was typing.
+For this Power BI Calculated Columns demo purpose, we select Sales Amount and Total Product Cost from the Fact Internet Sales table.
+As you can see from the screenshot below, Power BI IntelliSense is showing the suggestions while I am typing.

 Complete DAX Expression 6